Count Kálnoky's Guesthouses

 Have a glimpse at the Holidays!

-August 6th, 2016: chamber music concert SoNoRo Conac at The Prince's Retreat with accommodation at Count Kálnoky's Guesthouses.
-See http://conac.sonoro.ro/ and Facebook (The Prince of Wales's Guesthouses in Transylvania) for more details.
+Summer 2017: chamber music concert SoNoRo Conac at Miklosvar Manor.
+Date to be confirmed.
+See http://conac.sonoro.ro/ and Facebook for more details.
 The concert is free of charge.

-October 2nd - 8th, 2016: Photo workshop with internationally acclaimed Martin H.M.
+October 2017: Photo workshop with internationally acclaimed Martin H.M.
 Schreiber.
 50 years of experience, over 100 exhibitions worldwide, 14 books published and many workshops and lectures given.
+Best known for his act fotos of popstar Madonna.
+Date to be confirmed

 Location & Contact